apache/nuttx/configs/olimex-stm32-p407/README.txt

        Instead, the module(s) must be copied to a USB FLASH drive from your host PC.
 The module(s) can be found at apps/examples/module/driver/fsroot.
        All of those file(s) should be copied to the USB FLASH drive.
-Lik the kelf configuration, the logic in apps/example/module will wait on power up until the USB FLASH driver has been inserted and initialized.
+Like the kelf configuration, the logic in apps/example/module will wait on power up until the USB FLASH drive has been inserted and initialized.

     STATUS:
       2018-08-07:  After some struggle, the configuration appears to be